Content created: 2000-05-05

 Background: In recent years I have made more and more use of popular stories in some of my China-related classes.
 For class purposes, the issue is not literary value.
 Instead, the fact that some stories are virtually universally known in China suggests that they awaken interest in people raised in Chinese culture, and therefore are important artifacts for our understanding of Chinese life, especially the worldview and values of dynastic China.

-In a very few cases I have provided a full translation of a well-known "original" source, that is to say, a written version that is so widely circulated that most people treat it as the "real" version.
+In a very few cases I have provided a full translation of a written version that is so widely circulated that most people treat it as the "real" version.
 The extract from the "Platform Sutra" is an example.
+Or I have provided a translation of a less common text that I happened to want to use in class.
+An example is one of the tales of transformed foxes.

 The stories overlap to some extent with some of the most famous Chinese novels, since the two genres have always borrowed liberally from each other, novels often being compilations of folk traditions, and folk tales (and theatricals) being extracted stories from novels until it is difficult to be sure which came first.